coreemu/core/docs/gui.md

 Examples mobility scripts (and their associated topology files) can be found in the **configs/** directory.

-## Multiple Canvases
+## Alerts

-CORE supports multiple canvases for organizing emulated nodes.
-Nodes running on different canvases may be linked together.

-To create a new canvas, choose *New* from the *Canvas* menu.
-A new canvas tab appears in the bottom left corner.
-Clicking on a canvas tab switches to that canvas.
-Double-click on one of the tabs to invoke the *Manage Canvases* dialog box.
-Here, canvases may be renamed and reordered, and you can easily switch to one of the canvases by selecting it.

-Each canvas maintains its own set of nodes and annotations.
-To link between canvases, select a node and right-click on it, choose *Create link to*, choose the target canvas from the list, and from that submenu the desired node.
-A pseudo-link will be drawn, representing the link between the two nodes on different canvases.
-Double-clicking on the label at the end of the arrow will jump to the canvas that it links.

-## Check Emulation Light (CEL)

-The |cel| Check Emulation Light, or CEL, is located in the bottom right-hand corner of the status bar in the CORE GUI.
-This is a yellow icon that indicates one or more problems with the running emulation.
-Clicking on the CEL will invoke the CEL dialog.
+The alerts button is located in the bottom right-hand corner of the status bar in the CORE GUI.
+This will change colors to indicate one or more problems with the running emulation.
+Clicking on the alerts button will invoke the alerts dialog.

-The Check Emulation Light dialog contains a list of exceptions received from the CORE daemon.
-An exception has a time, severity level, optional node number, and source.
-When the CEL is blinking, this indicates one or more fatal exceptions.
-An exception with a fatal severity level indicates that one or more of the basic pieces of emulation could not be created, such as failure to create a bridge or namespace, or the failure to launch EMANE processes for an EMANE-based network.
+The alerts dialog contains a list of alerts received from the CORE daemon.
+An alert has a time, severity level, optional node number, and source.
+When the alerts button is red, this indicates one or more fatal exceptions.
+An alert with a fatal severity level indicates that one or more of the basic pieces of emulation could not be created, such as failure to create a bridge or namespace, or the failure to launch EMANE processes for an EMANE-based network.

-Clicking on an exception displays details for that exception.
-If a node number is specified, that node is highlighted on the canvas when the exception is selected.
+Clicking on an alert displays details for that exceptio.
 The exception source is a text string to help trace where the exception occurred; "service:UserDefined" for example, would appear for a failed validation command with the UserDefined service.

-Buttons are available at the bottom of the dialog for clearing the exception list and for viewing the CORE daemon and node log files.
+A button is available at the bottom of the dialog for clearing the exception list.

-> **NOTE:** In batch mode, exceptions received from the CORE daemon are displayed on the console.

-## Configuration Files

-Configurations are saved to **xml** or **.imn** topology files using the *File* menu.
-You can easily edit these files with a text editor.
-Any time you edit the topology file, you will need to stop the emulation if it were running and reload the file.

-The **.imn** file format comes from IMUNES, and is basically Tcl lists of nodes, links, etc.
-Tabs and spacing in the topology files are important.
-The file starts by listing every node, then links, annotations, canvases, and options.
-Each entity has a block contained in braces.
-The first block is indented by four spaces.
-Within the **network-config** block (and any *custom-*-config* block), the indentation is one tab character.

-> **NOTE:** There are several topology examples included with CORE in the **configs/** directory.
-   This directory can be found in **~/.core/configs**, or installed to the filesystem under **/usr[/local]/share/examples/configs**.

-> **NOTE:** When using the **.imn** file format, file paths for things like custom icons may contain the special variables **$CORE_DATA_DIR** or **$CONFDIR** which will be substituted with **/usr/share/core** or **~/.core/configs**.

-> **NOTE:** Feel free to edit the files directly using your favorite text editor.

 ## Customizing your Topology's Look